 - Push entire releases and all underlying features/subfeatures into Jira.

 - Support for multiple Jira projects: Opt to select a Jira destination project each time you push a feature, or select a default Jira project to which all newly pushed features will be sent.

-- Support for multiple Jira instances: Set up multiple Jira integrations in the same productboard project.
+- Support for multiple Jira instances: Set up multiple Jira integrations in the same productboard workspace.
 You can even push the same feature to multiple instances.
 (Available on Enterprise plan)

-- Support for Jira self-managed: Integrate with a instance of Jira you're hosting on your own server.
+- Support for Jira self-managed: Integrate with an instance of Jira you're hosting on your own server.
 More info

 How the Jira integration works